charfimohamed/mlops_project/reports/README.md

 >
 > Answer:

-Debugging was mostly dealt with by wrapping the code with prints whenever there is a bug and following the problem to its source step by step.
+Initial debugging was done using print statements.
 We implemented profiling by using the PyTorch Profiler to profile the CPU/CUDA activities during the training of the model.
 The "with profile" statement is creating a context in which the profiler will collect data.
 The schedule argument is used to set the timing of the profiler's collection of data.
 In this case, it is set to wait for 0 seconds, warm-up for 0 seconds, and then actively collect data for 10 seconds.
 The profiler's step function is called inside the for-loop for training the model, this will start collecting the data for CPU and CUDA activities for each step of the training and the data can be analyzed to understand the performance of the model during training.
 Then we print out a table of key averages of the collected data, sorted by "cpu_time_total" and limited to the top 15 rows.
 This table is used to understand which functions are taking the most time during the training.
 And as shown in the table below the code doesn’t need any specific optimization since the model uses 50% of the total CPU time, which is quite enough.